mikemccabe/json-patch-tests/README.md

 All fields except 'doc' and 'patch' are optional.
 Test records consisting only of a comment are also OK.

-This test set is not complete - additions are welcome!
+This test set is not complete, or even correct - help welcome!

 Credits
 -------